MhtChawla/react-native-onboarding-template/README.md

       title2="Document Tools, that you need"
       subtitle1="We're glad that you are here"
       title3="Dochit for everything, edit on your mobile edit on the go!"
-      // or other slide props if you wish to give values.. fontFamily={Fonts.airbnb} //normal variant
+      //or other slide props if you wish to give values.. fontFamily={Fonts.airbnb} //normal variant
       subheadfontFamily={Fonts.airbnbMd} //medium thickness variant
       headfontFamily={Fonts.airbnbBd} //bold thickness variant